 Step 1: Create Your Press Release

 First, and most importantly, you’ll want to write a press release for your Kickstarter campaign.
 The press release should concisely detail the product your Kickstarter campaign is pushing.
-It should also be written like a journalist would write.
-That means it should tell a story but should do so in a short format.
+It should also be written in a journalistic style, meaning it tells a great, accurate story in a short format.

 If necessary, hire someone to write the press release for you.
 The extra expense now might save you a significant amount of time and money (and pain) later on.